 What do you do if your budget doesn’t permit you much leeway in terms of getting a good mechanical gaming keyoard?
 You can either cry and feel sorry for yourself or you can decide to look harder for a budget keyboard that delivers great value for price even without the help of premium features.

-That’s just what the Fnatic Streak is: a budget mechanical gaming keyboard that costs so little and yet manages to deliver value in spite of it.
+That’s just what the Fnatic Streak is: a budget mechanical gaming keyboard that costs so little and yet still manages to deliver great value .
 If you like full-sized gaming mechanical keyboards with number pads and all the usual, then this is the keyboard for you.
 You get real Cherry MX switches with this device, which is rare in this price bracket.

 You also get the full gaming keyboard treatment with the features: media controls, USB passthrough for your headset and your gaming mouse, optional red backlighting for every single key, and a dedicated game mode that disables the Windows key.